Karen-yuangao/Squirrel-Project/README.md

 # Squirrel-Project

--	A description of what has been implemented
--	This only needs to be a paragraph or less of a description.
-More is welcome but not needed.
+Squirrel Tracker is a Django-based web application that can add, update, and view squirrel data.

+# Description

+# Group Name and Section
--	Columbia Baby, Section 1
+Columbia Baby, Section 1

+# List of UNIs
--	UNIs: [zw2694, yg2772]
+UNIs: [zw2694, yg2772]

--	A link to the server running your application
+# Link to the server
 -	For example: https://<your project id>.appspot.com/